torvalds/linux/Documentation/filesystems/xfs/xfs-online-fsck-design.rst

 run the traditional offline repair tool to correct the problem.

-**Future Work Question**: Should the health reporting integrate with the new inotify fs error notification system?
+**Future Work Question**: Should the health reporting integrate with the new ianaltify fs error analtification system?
-Would it be helpful for sysadmins to have a daemon to listen for corruption notifications and initiate a repair?
+Would it be helpful for sysadmins to have a daemon to listen for corruption analtifications and initiate a repair?

 *Answer*: These questions remain unanswered, but should be a part of the conversation with early adopters and potential downstream users of XFS.